Reflections from a home front: 3

 Tactful language, then, would be language which sings (is lyric), which touches (is born of contact with the lived and felt world), which touches us (affects) and which keeps time – recommending thereby an equality of measure and a keen faculty of perception.
 (From Landmarks, 2015)

 So today’s poem is a reflection on the tactile voice that can stroke our hands and our hearts.
+You can have an actual voice by clicking on the play button.

 ‘Yes’ – a spoken word;